nicolasmcnair/magpy/README.md

 **Note**: Magstim Software Version compatibility only concerns Rapid<sup>2</sup> stimulators; all versions should be compatible with 200<sup>2</sup> and BiStim<sup>2</sup> stimulators.

 ## Recent Updates
+15-02-19: Fixed bug in version 1.2.0b in which the rapid.fire() method accidentally called itself (causing a recursion) rather than calling the parent method

+15-02-19: Fixed bug in versions 1.1.2 and 1.2.0b where checking the version of the Magstim would cause an exception

-14-02-19: Fixed a potential issue where MagPy might lose remote control over the Magstim if left idle for too long while disarmed
+14-02-19: Fixed a potential bug where MagPy might lose remote control over the Magstim if left idle for too long while disarmed

-14-02-19: Fixed an issue in version 1.2.0b if an unlock code is supplied as a unicode string
+14-02-19: Fixed bug in version 1.2.0b if an unlock code is supplied as a unicode string

 11-02-19: Fixed bug with checking pyserial version (shouldn't have affected most people)